Top 5 Latex-Free Mattresses for Organic Allergy Relief

 If you want to upgrade your eco-sleep credentials without spending too much, I highly recommend the Cypress from Brentwood Home.

 It's slightly softer than my usual preference.
-However, it still supported me all night, and I woke up pain-free (some foam mattresses give me backache).
+However, it still supported me all night, and I woke up pain-free (some foam mattresses give me a backache).

 If you like a firmer, more supportive mattress, consider upgrading to the hybrid model.